hidalgopl/hidalgopl.github.io/_posts/2020-05-19-how-to-code-in-django-if-you-believe-in-your-startup-success.md

 Wait, but this may feel weird.
 We had almost the same data structure in django model, right?
 Why then we write it over again?
 Bear with me, and I hope you’ll have “aha” moment soon.

-Those two dataclasses serve two purposes: PortofolioDTO will let us abstract data source of user's assets (as it may change) and RatesDTO abstracts source of currency exchange rates.
+Those two dataclasses serve two purposes: PortfolioDTO will let us abstract data source of user's assets (as it may change) and RatesDTO abstracts source of currency exchange rates.
 That's useful, because we may need to switch to different underlying database, ORM or framework as well as we can use different API to fetch currency rates.
 And I can tell you with 100% certainty that we want to use different data sources in our tests.